Israeli incursions in the West Bank during the Gaza war: January 29–30, 2024 incursion

-February
+February 2024

 A young man was shot in the chest during an Israeli raid on Kafr Jammal on 3 February.
 Two men were killed in Nur Shams on 7 February.
 The head of Nur Sham's popular committee stated that since 7 October, Israeli forces had raided 17 times, killed 23 young men, destroyed 35 homes, displaced 800 residents, and destroyed roads, sewage, water, and electricity networks.
 Two people were killed on 18 February.
 In response, the Palestinian Foreign Ministry stated, "Carte blanche has been given to Israeli soldiers from the political echelon, enabling them to shoot Palestinians on a whim and without any threat posed."

+6–7 February 2024 incursion

+Israel invaded the city of Tulkarm at approximately 11:40 Palestine time on Tuesday evening, February 6, 2024, with the invasion focusing on the city's Nour Shams camp.
+The invasion continued until approximately 5:40 a.m. on Wednesday, February 7, 2024.
+Dozens of Israeli military vehicles, including tracked and wheeled military bulldozers, participated in the invasion, leaving massive destruction in the streets of Nour Shams camp.
+At approximately 1:30 p.m. on the same day, Israel returned and invaded the city of Tulkarm, specifically Nour Shams camp, with special forces followed by reinforcements and bulldozers, where it carried out an assassination operation against three Palestinians after besieging them in a building in Nour Shams camp.
+The operation continued until 7:40 p.m. on the same day.

+The three Palestinian dead were Moatasem Ali Dama (a commander in the Tulkarm Brigade), his cousin Islam Ibrahim Ali Dama, and Ziad Ali Hashem Dama.
+They were assassinated after being surrounded by the Israeli army in a house at the Nour Shams camp.
+The Israeli army bombed the house with missiles and destroyed it with bulldozers.
+The Palestinian Ministry of Health later announced their deaths.

+The Palestinian Red Crescent reported that the Israeli army had prevented ambulances from entering the Nour Shams camp to evacuate the dead and wounded during this large-scale military operation.